wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-manage-secure-meetings/includes/3-configure-teams-meeting-settings.md

 ## What is external access?

-External access is subtly different to guest access as it allows another organizations users access to your Teams environment.
+External access is subtly different to guest access as it allows another organization's users access to your Teams environment.
 Through external access, they can call, message, and find anyone in your organization.
 However, they won't have access to your teams or channels, or any other Teams resources.
 By default, external access is enabled.

 If you need a third party to access your teams and channels, you may want to consider guest access, since external access won't permit this.